-How to make natural dye or ink
+How to make natural dye or ink - Quiz

 • 1.
 What is a mordant used for in natural dyeing?

-A) To dilute the dye
+B) To dilute the dye

 C) To make the dye more vibrant

-D) To help the dye bind to the fabric
+D) To clean the fabric

 • 2.
 Which of these is a common natural dye source?

-C) Synthetic fabrics
+A) Synthetic fabrics

-D) Onion skins
+C) Onion skins

 • 3.
 What type of pot is best for natural dyeing?